Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6870 should be just a bit faster than the Radeon HD 4870 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6870 should theoretically be a small bit better than the Radeon HD 4870 1GB in general. (explain)

-Texel RateThe Radeon HD 6870 is a lot (about 68%) faster with regards to anisotropic filtering than the Radeon HD 4870 1GB. (explain)
+Texel RateThe Radeon HD 6870 will be a lot (approximately 68%) better at AF than the Radeon HD 4870 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison